Peer Learning Program

 Where can you learn more?

-More information available on the Learning Peer Application.
+More information will be available on the Learning Peer Application.
 Be sure to log in with your @mtroyal.ca account first.
-Or contact us at PLP@mtroyal.ca or come by to visit us in our new location EL 2100.
+Contact us at PLP@mtroyal.ca or come by to visit our new location EL 2100.

-We're here for you!
-Learning Peers are students just like you who learned how to master their courses.
+Learning Peers are students just like you who learned how to master their courses and volunteer to help to other students with their courses.
 They are the best kind of study-buddies, offering friendly support, a wealth of subject-specific knowledge and study strategy ideas.
 It's more than tutoring; it's like a personal trainer for your academic life.